trsong/trsong.github.io/_posts/2019-08-01-DailyQuestionsAug.md

 ### Oct 9, 2019 \[Hard\] Number of Ways to Divide an Array into K Equal Sum Sub-arrays
 ---
-> **Question:** Number of ways to divide an array into K equal sum sub-arrays
->
-> Given an integer K and an array arr[] of N integers, the task is to find the number of ways to split the array into K equal sum sub-arrays of non-zero lengths.
+> **Question:** Given an integer K and an array arr[] of N integers, the task is to find the number of ways to split the array into K equal sum sub-arrays of non-zero lengths.

 **Example 1:**